All images and article copyrighted by Liza Gershman.

 Be ready – this means always having your camera with you, your batteries charged, and having a memory card with plenty of room for new images.
 I always carry at least two more memory cards than I think I will need because there is always a surprising sight or an unexpected scene.

 Traveling light can be an asset.
 Often, people think that they have to carry every piece of gear invented to be a good photographer.
 While having a versatility of lenses to choose from is a benefit, sometimes traveling with only the essentials can allow you to navigate with ease.
 I often restrict myself to one lens for a day and force myself to be creative using that lens.
-Let’s say that lens is an EF 50mm f/1.4.
+Let’s say that lens is a 50mm f/1.4.
 You already know that you simply cannot photograph anything that is far away from you and you also cannot get closer than approximately 5 feet to remain in focus.
 At moments, that can be frustrating, but I find it generally frees me in a very creative way.

 When you don’t have all the gear that one could want, then you are forced to come up with creative solutions for photographic challenges.
-If you are using that EF 50mm f/1.4 lens and you see something in the distance that catches your eye, you are forced to physically move towards the subject and investigate it more closely.
+If you are using that 50mm f/1.4 lens and you see something in the distance that catches your eye, you are forced to physically move towards the subject and investigate it more closely.
 Your angle may change and you might look to the subject in an entirely different way.
 Additionally, carrying a big bag of photo equipment is heavy and cumbersome.
 Often having only one or two lenses with you for a day will allow you to move more freely.
-Nothing is worse than a sore back and feet from carrying too much gear if you truly don’t need it all with you.
+Nothing is worse than a sore back and feet from carrying too much gear if you truly don’t need it.